Patient Information Leaflet

 | |

-When discarding the pen, do sowithoutthe needle attached, following the instructions of your doctor, nurse, pharmacist or local authorities. | |
+When you discard the pen, do so withoutthe needle attached, following the instructions of your doctor, nurse, pharmacist, or local authorities. | |

-Never try to put the inner needle cap back on the needle.You could accidentally prick yourself with the needle.
+Never try to put the inner cap back on the needle.You could prick yourself with the needle.
 Always remove the needle from the pen immediately after each injection.
-This can help prevent needles from becoming blocked, contamination, infection, solution loss and inaccurate dosing. | |
+This helps to prevent the needles from becoming blocked, contamination, infection, loss of solution, and incorrect dosing. | |

-Other important information | |
+Other Important Information | |

 | |

-Maintenance of your pen | |
+Maintenance of Your Pen | |

 Treat the pen with care.
-Rough handling or misuse can cause inaccurate dosing.
-If this happens, you may not achieve the desired effect of this medicine. | |
+Rough handling or misuse can cause incorrect dosing.
+If this happens, you may not achieve the intended effect of this medicine. | |

 |